 Day 3 – Cabo da Roca

 Hop on a bus or taxi to reach Cabo da Roca, the westernmost point in mainland Europe.
-Nearly always windy, the cape terrain with cliffs and a charming 18th-century lighthouse are wild and raw.
+Nearly always windy, the cape terrain with cliffs and a charming 18th-century lighthouse is wild and raw.
 This is a beautiful spot to take photos with nearly 360-degree views along the coast.
-You will also find a lighthouse, coffee shop and gift shop there.
+You will also find a lighthouse, coffee shop, and gift shop there.

 Portugal Itinerary Part 2: Algarve Coast and Benagil Cave